 There are three reasons to return a dog: health, hip and or elbow dysplasia or simply you want a different dog.
 The following is how you can expect us to respond should an unfortunate situation arise:

-Should there be a health issue requiring a replacement dog (unlikely after our veterinarians in Europe and Boston have thoroughly examined each dog) we take responsibility for the expense of all shipping.
+Should there be a health issue requiring a replacement dog (unlikely after our veterinarians in Europe and Dallas have thoroughly examined each dog) we take responsibility for the expense of all shipping.